AnthonyMichaelTDM/mecomp/README.md

 ## Tracings

+> Note: this section is only relevant if you are a developer working on MECOMP.

+### OpenTelemetry

 MECOMP uses open-telemetry for tracing, and is designed to integrate with a jaeger instance for distributed tracing.

 this can be enabled by enabling the `otel_tracing` feature.